osg-htc/docs/docs/other/schedd-filebeats.md

 Installation of FileBeats for Submit nodes
 ==========================================

 This document is for frontend administrators.
-It describes the installation of [Filebeats](https://www.elastic.co/products/beats/filebeat) to continusly upload the HTCondor submit host transfer log to Elastic Search.
+It describes the installation of [Filebeats](https://www.elastic.co/products/beats/filebeat) to continuously upload the HTCondor submit host transfer log to Elastic Search.

 Introduction
 =================

 A submit host (HTCondor schedd) is a login node where users submit jobs to the Grid.
 One interesting log that it produces is the TransferLog.
-The TransferLogs report all the transfers of files between compute node sand submit nodes.
+The TransferLogs report all the transfers of files between compute node and submit nodes.
 In this guide we describe the installation of Filebeats to upload this log to Elastic Search.

 Installation
 =================